 They placed gazing balls around gardens and as home decor as a good luck charm, a form of blessing, and more.
 Soon the mosaic gazing globe became a very popular craze throughout Europe.

-Because these garden spheres became so widely used in so many settings, these pretty “glass ball ornaments” acquired several names.
+Because these garden globes became so widely used in so many settings, these pretty “garden glass ball ornaments” acquired many names.
 You may hear the gazing ball referred to as: